-unknown root The root of the chain is not one accepted by the log.

-bad chain The alleged chain is not actually a chain of certificates.

-bad certificate One or more certificates in the chain are not valid (e.g. not properly encoded).
+- unknown root The root of the chain is not one accepted by the log. - bad chain The alleged chain is not actually a chain of certificates. - bad certificate One or more certificates in the chain are not valid (e.g. not properly encoded).

-If the "sct_version" is not v1, then a v1 client may be unable to verify the signature.
+If the version of "sct" is not v2, then a v2 client may be unable to verify the signature.
 It MUST NOT construe this as an error.
-This is to avoid forcing an upgrade of compliant v1 clients that do not use the returned SCTs.
+This is to avoid forcing an upgrade of compliant v2 clients that do not use the returned SCTs.